Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 });
 ```

-Notice how we get an additional console message with a warning, this is telling use we removed information from our Memory_Storage macro and makes for a great tool while troubleshooting to see if you accidentally removed the wrong information.
+Notice how we get an additional console message with a warning, this is telling use we removed information from our Memory_Storage macro which makes for a great tool while troubleshooting to see if you accidentally removed the wrong information.

 ### mem.remove.global(key)